Modern YEAR TWELVE

 –The New Titans #55

 Late October.
 Dick (having just returned after having been away for months) finally learns that Jason has been killed.
 He angrily confronts Bruce and lets it all out, causing Bruce to punch him in the face.
 (A version of the confrontation with Bruce can also be seen via flashback from Nightwing Vol. 2 #62.
 In this flashback, Dick also mentions Babs’ paralysis.)
 Dick and Starfire then visit Jason’s grave.
 Later, Dick regroups with the battle-weary Titans.
-Notably, Changeling and Phantasm (Danny Chase) quit the team.[8]
+Notably, Changeling and Phantasm (Danny Chase) quit the team.
+Donna Troy begins using the new name Troia.[9]

-–Batman #436-439 (“BATMAN YEAR THREE”)
+–Batman #436-439 (“BATMAN: YEAR THREE”)

 –REFERENCE: In the second feature to Detective Comics #782.
 Late November—the anniversary of Batman’s parents’ deaths.
 Batman places two roses at his parents’ Crime Alley murder site.